-Our art collection began in 1980 with a mask that my husband and I fell in love with, but it was far beyond our budget.
+Our Mexican folk-art collection began in 1980 with a mask that my husband and I fell in love with, but it was far beyond our budget.
 We

 struck a bargain with the Santa Barbara proprietor and paid for it over three months – the layaway plan for art.
 Today, that same mask hangs on our wall, at the center of our mask collection.

 We have bought sculptures, paintings, prints, drawings, and textile work from artists and galleries.
-The only criteria is that we love it and can’t imagine living without it.
+The only criteria are that we love it and can’t imagine living without it.
 This work is intermingled with my own artworks, and our home is like a small museum with the art exhibited salon style.
 We do switch the art around and change the exhibition for our own pleasure.
 However, rarely have we deaccessioned a work of art.
-Over 35 years later, the collection now has a voice and personality of its own.
+Nearly 40 years later, the collection now has a voice and personality of its own.